myf5/linjing.io.source/content/post/Analysis and Thinking-of-Enterprise-OpenSource/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
 image:
-  caption: 'My tech blog https://myf5.net'
+  caption: 'The picture from internet.'
   focal_point: ""
   preview_only: false